burkee75/flask-weather-app/README.md

 ## Running the app
 1. clone git repo
+2. Create a config.yaml file.
+You will need a free API key from mapbox.com
-2. pipenv install
+3. pipenv install
-3. pipenv shell
+4. pipenv shell
-4. source env_setup.sh (this just sets environment variables)
+5. source env_setup.sh (this just sets environment variables)
-5. flask run
+6. flask run

 If you open your browser to http://127.0.0.1:5000 you should get the webpage